-What are Project Objectives in Project Management?
+What Are Project Objectives in Project Management?

 Project objectives are goals, plain and simple.
 These are the business objectives that you want the project to accomplish.
-Within project management, it is of the utmost importance that a project's objectives are stated clearly as these will impact every decision in the project lifecycle.
+Within project management, it is of the utmost importance that a project's objectives are stated clearly, as these will impact every decision in the project lifecycle.

 Project objectives must be measurable and contain key performance indicators that will be used to assess a project's overall success.
 These indicators will often include criteria such as budget, quality, and time to completion.